UAB „Finolita Unio“ Terms and Conditions for the Provision of IBAN Services – (DOWNLOAD) – Effective from 2020 July 14th.

 9.1.8. providing services that are prohibited by the law or contradict public order and moral principles;

 9.1.9. disclosing passwords and other personalized safety features of Customer’s Account to third persons and allowing other persons to use services under the name of the Customer.

-9.2.
-The list of prohibited activities provided in Section 9.1 is not exhaustive.
+9.3.
+The list of prohibited activities provided in Section 9.1 is not exhaustive and applies to potential Customer’s, Customer activity and to payments parties (senders, beneficiaries.
+It is strictly forbidden to make payments to or to receive payments from persons or entities engaged in prohibited activities as specified above.
 Finolita reserve a right, in its sole discretion, to add/change categories of prohibited activities by adding/changing such categories either in these Terms and Conditions or publish the list on the Website.

-9.4.
-The Customer shall reimburse all damages, fines and other monetary sanctions applied to Finolita due to non-observance or violation of the terms, including but not limited to, Section 9.1 of the Terms and Conditions due to fault of the Customer.
+9.6.
+The Customer shall reimburse all damages, fines and other monetary sanctions applied to Finolita due to non-observance or violation of the terms, including but not limited to, Section 9.1 and 9.2. of the Terms and Conditions due to fault of the Customer.

 10.1 During the term of the Terms and Conditions and thereafter, each party shall use and reproduce the other party’s Confidential Information only for purposes of the Terms and Conditions and only to the extent necessary for such purpose and will restrict disclosure of the other party’s Confidential Information to its employees, consultants, advisors or independent contractors with a need to know and will not disclose the other party’s Confidential Information to any third party without the prior written approval of the other party.